phoneix116/Movie-Reccomendation-Website/README.md

 ├── index.html                   # Home page
 ├── search-results.html          # Search results page
 ├── styles.css                   # Main CSS styles
+├── cache/                       # Persistent cache directory
+│   ├── genre_cache_*.json       # JSON backup for genre cache
+│   ├── genre_cache_*.db         # Shelve-based genre cache
+│   ├── recommendation_cache_*.json  # JSON backup for recommendation cache
+│   └── recommendation_cache_*.db    # Shelve-based recommendation cache
 ├── static/                      # Static assets
 │   ├── css/                     # CSS files
 │   └── js/                      # JavaScript files
 └── activity_log_*.log           # Activity logs
 ```

 > **Note:** Cache files (`df_cache.pkl` and `indices_cache.pkl`) will be generated automatically when you run the application for the first time.
-These files significantly improve startup time on subsequent runs and should not be committed to version control.
+Additionally, persistent cache files for recommendations and genres will be created in the `cache/` directory.
+These files significantly improve startup time and query performance on subsequent runs and should not be committed to version control.

 ## 🤝 Contributing